oszuidwest/zwfm-metadata/README.md

 See `EXTENDING.md` for detailed guidance on adding new inputs, outputs, and formatters.
 Key patterns include:

+- All outputs receive `*core.StructuredText` with full metadata access
-- Using `utils.ConvertMetadata()` for consistent metadata handling across outputs
+- Using `utils.ConvertStructuredText()` for JSON/webhook payloads
 - Embedding base types (`core.InputBase`, `core.OutputBase`) for common functionality
 - Using `core.PassiveComponent` for components without background tasks